mhprk/Lego_Website/README.md

 ## 📂 Project Structure

 1. **Frontend:**
+   - Crafted with CSS for responsive and visually appealing layouts.
-   - Responsive design for seamless experience across devices.
+   - Interactive functionality implemented using JavaScript for seamless user experiences.
-   - Interactive elements built with JavaScript.

-2. **Backend (if applicable):**
+2. **Backend:**
-   - Dynamic EJS templates for server-side rendering.
+   - Built using **EJS (Embedded JavaScript Templates)** for server-side rendering.
+   - Designed to handle routing and dynamic content generation efficiently.

 ---